Feature Completion Transformer for Occluded Person Re-identification: Proposed Method

 \subsection{Dual Stream Architecture}

-Following method \cite{Transreid} and \cite{PFD}, we build our feature extractor based on ViT \cite{dosovitskiy2020image}.
-Given a pair of holistic-occluded images $x_h \in \mathbb{R}^{H\times W\times C}$ and $x_o \in \mathbb{R}^{H\times W\times C}$ from OIA, the shared encoder will split the input image into $N$ non-overlapping patches by using a 2D convolution layer $p(\cdot)$, then patch embeddings $ E_{p} \in \mathbb{R}^{N \times d}$ can be obtained, where $d$ denotes the embedding dimension.
-In order to alleviate the impact of camera perspective, we follow the method in \cite{Transreid} and set a learnable parameter $E_{cm}$ to learn camera perspective information.
+Following methods \cite{Transreid} and \cite{PFD}, we build our feature extractor based on ViT \cite{dosovitskiy2020image}.
+Given a pair of holistic-occluded images $x_h \in \mathbb{R}^{H\times W\times C}$ and $x_o \in \mathbb{R}^{H\times W\times C}$ from OIA, the shared encoder will split the input image into $N$ non-overlapping patches by using a 2D convolution layer $p(\cdot)$, then the patch embeddings $ E_{p} \in \mathbb{R}^{N \times d}$ can be obtained, where $d$ denotes the embedding dimension.
+In order to alleviate the impact of camera views, we follow the method in \cite{Transreid} and set a learnable parameter $E_{cm}$ to learn camera viewpoint information.
 At the same time, a learnable global embedding $E_{g}$ is prepended to the patch embeddings.